 Check back next week for specific ideas on self-care.
 Hint: Self-care goes beyond manicures, pedicures, and massages!

 In the meantime, if life with kids has you feeling frazzled, stretched, annoyed, or resentful, consider the ultimate in self-care this winter, a PEP parenting class.
-Our in-person classes start soon and it’s not too late to join our online January master class, Encouragement!
+If you are the parent of a five to twelve year old child, don’t miss our PEP I Weekend Bootcamp, March 2 & 3.
+Don’t live in the DC-metro area?
+Check out our February master class, Encouragement!
 Building Your Child’s Confidence From the Inside Out.

 Maureen McElroy is a certified parent educator with the Parent Encouragement Program (PEP), a longtime leader at PEP, and a licensed Marriage and Family Therapist.
 This article was excerpted from an article that appeared in Washington Parent Magazine’s December 2018 issue.
 Read the full article here.